RiyanaDiljee/Online-Retail-Data-Analysis-and-Visualization/README.md

 Following the data cleaning and transformation steps, the next phase of the project focuses on creating interactive data visualizations.
 The goal of these visualizations is to provide a clear and intuitive way to analyze key business metrics, uncover trends, and support data-driven decision-making.
 Visualizations play a crucial role in conveying complex information in an easily digestible format, enabling stakeholders to quickly identify patterns and insights.
 <br />

-The following visuals were developed for the dashboard, each tailored to address the specific business questions outlined earlier in the project:
+The following visuals were developed for the report, each tailored to address the specific business questions outlined earlier in the project:

 - <b>Time Series Revenue Analysis:</b> To observe trends and seasonal patterns in revenue over time.
 - <b>Top Revenue Countries:</b> To compare the highest revenue-generating countries, alongside the quantity of products sold.